 If we now allow T to vary, around mean μL with, standard deviation σL , we have:

 That’s how the variance ends up linear in one parameter and quadratic in the other three!

 Note that all of the above argument only requires the means and standard deviations to exist.
-There is no assumption to this point that the demand or the lead time follow a normal distribution.
-However, the calculation of the multiplier C used to calculate an upper bound for the demand in a period, is based on the assumption that the demand between deliveries is normally distributed.
+There is no assumption at this point that the demand or the lead time follow a normal distribution.
+However, the calculation of the multiplier C used to set an upper bound for the demand in a period, is based on the assumption that the demand between deliveries is normally distributed.

 But this is only true if the demands in periods and are uncorrelated.
 For a hot dog stand working during lunch time, this is reasonable: the demands in the intervals between 12:20 and 12:30, and between 12:30 and 12:40 are from different passers by, who make their lunch choices independently.